-To make available AppleShare or Windows file sharing or FTP services, you need to specify a disk, CD-ROM disc, or folder as a share point and assign it access privileges.
+To make available AppleShare or Windows file sharing or FTP services, you need to specify a share point and assign it access privileges.
 A share point is a disk, CD-ROM disc, or folder that is made available to users on a network.